 Risk zone: South and Central America, Africa, Eastern Europe and Central Asia

 A couple of plainclothes men come up to you and present some kind of official looking police ID claiming to be "tourist police" or similar.
 They ask to see your passport and/or money, maybe even mentioning some obscure reason like there being fake money around.
 If you hand over your passport, you end up having to pay up to get it back.
 If you hand over your money, you for sure will not see any of it again.
 If you refuse doing either, they will ask you to follow them to the "police station" in their car, where you will get seriously robbed.
 So, what to do?
 Show them a photocopy of your passport at first and insist that if that is not sufficient, you will go with them to the nearest police station - by walking.
 In the meantime, try to look around for some uniformed officials, like traffic police or military, which you can try and catch the attention of.
 Whatever you do, do not step into a car - anything else will be a better solution.
-There is, of course, the very slight chance of them being real cops in a seriously corrupt country, but if so, you are probably already aware of this scam since you have chosen to travel there.
+There is, of course, the very slight chance of them being real cops, in which case act polite but stand your ground - don't hand them anything (besides copy of your passport) and don't let them search your bag or money belt - hopefully they will get tired of your stuberness.

 Fake cops, version II